Detection of gas inflow during the onset of a starburst in a low-mass galaxy at z=2.45: Analysis

 \subsection{Systemic redshift}

 While we detect nebular emission from the \Civ~$\lambda\lambda$1549, 1551 doublet, it does not necessarily trace the systemic redshift due to resonant scattering.
 Ideally we would use stellar or non-resonant nebular emission lines to determine the redshift, but none are detected in the spectrum of System 10.
 We instead use fluorescent fine structure emission lines, which have been shown to trace the systemic redshift of $z\sim2$ galaxies within $\lesssim 40$~\kms\ \citep{kornei_2013,jones_2012,prochaska_2011,erb_2012}.
-We fit the \Siii*~$\lambda$1264 and $\lambda$1533 emission lines with a single Gaussian profile.
+We fit the \Siii*~$\lambda$1264 and $\lambda$1533 emission lines each with a single Gaussian profile plus a linear continuum.
+These lines have signal-to-noise ratios of 5.9 and 4.8, respectively.
 We do not attempt to measure \Siii*~$\lambda$1309 due to contamination by intervening absorption at $z=2.225$ (Figure~\ref{f:fullspectrum}).
+Each \Siii* line was fit separately, with free parameters for its redshift, amplitude, and width.
+The \Siii* emission lines were fit independently from the associated \Siii\ absorption lines, as they are known to have different kinematic profiles.
 Table \ref{t:siz} lists the best-fit redshifts for each feature.
 The two \Siii* lines are in reasonable agreement with a difference of $110\pm70$ \kms, and we adopt their average as our best estimate of the true systemic redshift of System 10: $z_{zys} = 2.4515\pm0.0004$.

 We can also estimate the redshift from nebular \Siiv~$\lambda\lambda$1393, 1402 emission.
 While these are resonant lines, they exhibit less interstellar absorption than \Civ\ and thus are likely to be closer to the true systemic value.
 We fit the \Siiv\ complex with two Gaussian profiles for the nebular emission, and two Gaussians for the interstellar absorption, all convolved with a Gaussian of 2.4~\AA\ FWHM to account for the instrument line spread function.
 The model has four free parameters each for the absorption and emission components: the amplitude of the $\lambda$1393~\AA\ line, the ratio of the 1402~\AA\ amplitude relative to the 1393~\AA\ line, their common line width (i.e., Gaussian $\sigma$), and common redshift.
-The resulting best-fit emission redshift (reported in Table~\ref{t:siz}) is consistent with $z_{sys}$ measured from the fine structure lines.
+The resulting best-fit emission redshift of $z=2.4514 \pm0.0005$ (Table~\ref{t:siz}) is consistent with $z_{\text{sys}}$ measured from the fine structure lines.

 We now turn to the \Civ~$\lambda\lambda$1549, 1551 doublet which shows a complex mix of nebular emission, interstellar absorption, and stellar P-Cygni features (Figure~\ref{f:models}).
 The nebular emission component is a valuable diagnostic of bulk inflow and outflow due to resonant scattering effects, which can broaden the emission lines and cause their peaks to shift.
 In the case of inflowing gas, the emission component can be scattered to shorter wavelengths.
 We model the total profile as the sum of a stellar continuum template (see Section~\ref{ss:stellarmodels}), and double Gaussian profiles for both the emission and absorption components following the same procedure as for the \Siiv\ doublet.
 The best-fit total profile is shown in Figure~\ref{f:models}.
 We find redshifts of the emission component $z_{em} = 2.45062 \pm 0.00008$ and the absorption component $z_{abs} = 2.4547\pm0.0002$.